CBorowski-dev/docs-operaton-org/content/update/minor/75-to-76/webapp.md

 # Cockpit Dashboard

-With Camunda 7.6, the dashboard and sections of Cockpit have been re-organized and new names have been given to the plugin points.
+With Operaton, the dashboard and sections of Cockpit have been re-organized and new names have been given to the plugin points.

 The `cockpit.dashboard` plugin point will allow to add your custom views at the bottom of the dashboard.